 Introduction

-Cybersecurity is evolving from a traditional approach based on vulnerability patching towards a holistic risk reduction strategy.
-Microsoft Security Exposure Management, integrated with Defender XDR, represents this new generation of tools that analyze actual attack paths rather than simply cataloging security flaws.
+Cybersecurity is evolving from a traditional vulnerability remediation approach to a holistic risk reduction strategy.
+Microsoft Security Exposure Management, integrated into Defender XDR, represents this new generation of tools that analyze actual attack paths rather than simply cataloging security flaws.

 A vulnerability is not automatically a risk.
-The real danger lies in attack paths that allow these vulnerabilities to be exploited to reach critical assets.
+The real danger lies in the attack paths that allow exploiting these vulnerabilities to reach critical assets.

 Understanding these concepts is essential for a modern security strategy:

-- Attack surface: The set of potential entry points into your environment
+- Attack Surface: The set of all potential entry points in your environment

 - Exposure: A vulnerability or weak configuration that could be exploited

-- Attack path: A sequence of actions an attacker could follow to reach an objective
+- Attack Path: A sequence of actions an attacker could follow to achieve an objective

-- Risk-based remediation: Prioritizing fixes according to actual business impact
+- Risk-Based Remediation: Prioritizing fixes based on actual business impact

 Microsoft Security Exposure Management unifies visibility across three fundamental pillars: